KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [Hello-Lucy by mykle1](https://github.com/mykle1/Hello-Lucy)

+0. This module is outdated: Abandoned.
+No reactions to issues since years.
+The installation instructions do not work with up-to-date systems.
 1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 2. Recommendation: Found `XMLHttpRequest` in file `Hello-Lucy.js`: Replace it with built-in fetch.
 3. Typo: Found `Magic Mirror` in file `dependencies.sh`: Replace it with `MagicMirror²`.